typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/explicit-function-return-type.md

   allowExpressions?: boolean;
   // if true, type annotations are also allowed on the variable of a function expression rather than on the function directly allowTypedFunctionExpressions?: boolean;
-  // if true, currying functions (those immediately returning another function expression) will not be checked allowCurrying?: boolean;
+  // if true, functions immediately returning another function expression will not be checked allowHigherOrderFunctions?: boolean;
 };

 const defaults = {
   allowExpressions: false,
   allowTypedFunctionExpressions: false,
-  allowCurrying: false,
+  allowHigherOrderFunctions: false,
 };
 ```